riencoertjens/manuvelsite/src/content/home-page.md

     tagline: black & gold - just like your soul
     title: Manuvèl Maniacs
     width: '2'
+  - contentEN: >-
+      Work together like the Wolf Pack, have that meeting in the atmosphere of your true passion.
+We got you covered...
+    contentNL: >-
+      Samenwerken als The Wolfpack, de weg naar succes, als een team naar die volgende meeting in een sportieve sfeer.
+We zijn je waterdragers.
+Of meer..
+    gold: false
+    height: '2'
+    tagline: work space / meeting room
+    title: Co-working
+    width: '3'
   - contentEN: We'll keep you posted!
 More info coming soon.
     contentNL: Info volgt!
     gold: false